 When the Gem was still playing movies, up until 1960, the seating capacity was 1,414, but after renovations capacity was cut to 500 seats.
 Indeed, virtually all that remains of the original theater is the facade, which dates to an early renovation in 1923.
 After the renovations of the 1990s, the Gem Theater opened for live performances in 1997.
 Like the American Jazz Museum across the street, the Gem is owned by the city government.
 Renovations were spearheaded by Patricia Jordan, who is now president of what has become the Gem Theater Cultural and Performing Arts Center.

 Interestingly, the redevelopment and restoration of the Gem Theater and surrounding Jazz District was sparked in no small part by a movie: Robert Altman's 1996 Kansas City, which was shot on location.
-Given the destruction of many of the buildings in the district, and the disrepair into which the surviving ones had fallen, Altman's movie required the extensive use of facades to restore the appearance of 18th & Vine as it would have looked in the 1930s, when the film is set.
-The facades made the rich artistic and cultural history of the district immediately visible, and the film's release coincided with a wave of investment that sought to redevelop the district and restore at least part of the area's former vibrancy.
+Given the destruction of many of the buildings in the district, and the disrepair into which the surviving ones had fallen, Altman's movie required the extensive use of facades to restore the appearance of 18th & Vine as it would have looked in the 1930s when the film is set.
+The facades made the rich artistic and cultural history of the district immediately visible, and the film's release coincided with a wave of investment that sought to redevelop the district and restore the area's historic vibrancy.

 - Fleming, Beverly.
 Black History.
 Preservation Issues: Missouri Department of Natural Resources Historic Preservation Program.
 January 1st 1992.
 1 - 2.

 - Visit KC, “Business Details.”

 - National Register of Historic Places Multiple Property Documentation Form - Historic Resources of the 18th and Vine Area of Kansas City, Missouri, 1991.